eccentricfae/Led-Matrix/README.md

-TODO:
-- take a better main picture of the matrix (without the "input device")?
-- explaining some of the code (or nah cuz too long?)
 # LED-MATRIX
 ## SUMMARY
 Hi all!
 This repo is a project with which I wanted to test my knowledge of digital circuit design, following the end of one of my college classes.